 A sole proprietorship is the simplest form of business where there’s no legal distinction between the owner and the business.
 On the upside, it offers easy setup, complete decision-making control, and direct claim to all profits.
 Taxation is streamlined, as income and expenses are reported directly on the business owner’s personal tax return.
 However, this simplicity comes with a significant downside: personal liability.
 The owner is directly responsible for all business debts and liabilities (read personal liability definition).
 In cases of lawsuits or financial struggles, personal assets, such as homes or cars, could be targeted to settle business debts.
 For more information please see: What is a Sole Proprietorship?

-In a partnership, two or more individuals join forces to run a business.
+In a general partnerships, two or more individuals join forces to run a business.
 Partnerships often benefit from pooled resources, shared responsibilities, and combined expertise.
 Different skills and perspectives can lead to innovative solutions and business growth.
 However, like sole proprietorships, standard partnerships (often called “general partnerships”) expose partners to personal liability for business debts.
 Another potential pitfall is interpersonal conflict.
 Decisions and profits must be shared, and disagreements can arise, making a clear partnership agreement essential.

 LLCs are hybrid structures that blend features from both partnerships and corporations.
 They offer the liability protection of a corporation, ensuring members (owners of LLCs) aren’t personally liable for company debts or liabilities.
 Additionally, profits and losses can pass directly to members without corporate taxation, avoiding double taxation.
 However, LLCs can be more complex and costly to set up compared to sole proprietorships or partnerships.
 There may also be more state-imposed annual requirements and paperwork.